 Results of the present work suggest that DNA metabarcoding can serve as a valuable resource to explore diet traceability.
 In fact, DNA metabarcoding was found to be effective to characterise the plant component of each milk sample and then to measure the abundance of sequences at phylum, family and species level.

-The results are encouraging and represent a good starting point to develop new molecular approaches, or to improve existing ones, in order to add more information to the food traceability, such as the geographical origin of the milk for the production of GP PDO.
+The results are encouraging and represent a good starting point to develop new molecular approaches, or to improve existing ones, in order to add more information to the food traceability,

 Acknowledgements